alekjedrosz/models/README.md

-# models
+# Models
-A variety of classification and regression models implemented from the ground up
+A variety of simple classification and regression models implemented from the ground up.